celo-tipbot/celo-github-bot/README.md

 # celo-github-bot

-> A GitHub App built with [Probot](https://github.com/probot/probot) that A Github bot that allows users to tip each other in cUSD
+> A GitHub App built with [Probot](https://github.com/probot/probot) that A Github bot that allows users to tip each other in cUSD.

 ## Setup